WebAhead/master-reference/curriculum-planning/minutes/2017(1)-curriculum-meeting.md

 Zooey: Is there anyone who is willing to completely reformulate the course post-hapi?
 Everything relies on it after it’s introduced?
 Basically is anyone going to do this?

-Elias the Elder: If auth is in vanilla, reduces burden.
+Elias: If auth is in vanilla, reduces burden.

 Can do 1-week of hapi last.